-The other day I was blown away by a CBC documentary, called ‘Sexted Up Kids‘ which as the title suggests is about the sexualization of childhood.
-This was no gentle prod about the state of the world but instead, an ‘in your face’ account of the sexualization of childhood and how horribly pervasive it is in our culture.
+The other day I was blown away by a CBC documentary called “Sexted Up Kids,” which, as the title suggests, is about the sexualization of childhood.
+This was no gentle prod about the state of the world, but instead an “in your face” account of the sexualization of childhood and how horribly pervasive it is in our culture.

 So how does this work?
-Well, it’s because of a little thing in the marketing industry called ‘KAGOY.‘ Children have always idolized the idea of being grown up.
-We all tottered around on our mom’s high heels at one point in our childhood trying to look cool and grown up.
-The marketing industry has simply shrewdly picked up on this concept and created the concept of KAGOY, which simply means, ‘Children are getting older younger.’
-That means if seven year olds want to be a 13 year olds, that marketers think marketing to them as though they were actually 13 year olds, is fair game.
+Well, it’s because of a little thing in the marketing industry called “KAGOY.”
+Children have always idolized the idea of growing up.
+As kids, we all walked around in our mothers’ high heels, trying to appear cool and mature.
+The marketing industry has simply shrewdly picked up on this concept and created the concept of KAGOY, which simply means, “Children are getting older and younger.”
+That means if seven-year-olds want to be 13-year-olds, marketers think marketing to them as though they were actually 13-year-olds is fair game.

-Watch the toys you let your child play with
+Watch the toys you let your child play with.

-So what about boys?
+The sexualization of childhood: So what about boys?

 Why aren’t we talking about the porn industry?

-Know what your kids are up to
+Know what your kids are up to.

 So what are the solutions?
 I’d love to say we can fight against it by calling for laws that prevent advertising to children, particularly over the internet.
 In fact, I think we should try and do just that, though what’s right is seldom chosen over what is profitable.

-Having said that, we can also fight against it in our own homes.
-Put the computer somewhere right in the middle of the house where you can monitor what’s being looked at.
+Having said that, we can also fight against the sexualization of childhood in our own homes.
+Put the computer somewhere in the middle of the house where you can monitor what’s being looked at.
 Help the kids avoid children’s gaming sites and products that are linked to online games, as this is one of the most effective ways the marketing industry gets to your children.
-Avoid buying your children mobile devices but if you do, monitor what they can and can’t access and remove them frequently.
+Avoid buying your children mobile devices, but if you do, monitor what they can and can’t access and remove them frequently.

 Buy the least sexed up dolls you can find and make comments about ones that your children play with elsewhere.
 Draw their attention to the way our culture views girls as soon as you can.
-Do a chore together and chat whilst you do it.
-“Isn’t it sad that dolly has so much makeup on.’
-I wonder why she needs all that makeup to feel good about herself?”
+Do a chore together and chat while you do it.
+“Isn’t it sad that Dolly has so much makeup on.”I wonder why she needs all that makeup to feel good about herself.”

-Teach respect for both boys and girls
+Teach respect for both boys and girls.